0xarpit/0xarpit/README.md

 •	Vendor Risk Assessment/Risk management <br />
 •	DevSecOps & Cloud Security (AWS) <br />

-Arpit is always interested to hear from colleagues, managers or interesting creative folk, so feel free to contact if you’d like to connect.<br />

 <b>Certifications:</b> <br />

 • Certified AppSec Practionar (CAP) - 2023 <br />